 Russell is a writer who has worked in national radio, theatre and print.

-Russell studied English and Theology at Oxford Brookes and Portuguese for Foreigners (Português Para Estrangeiros – it sounds better in Portuguese) at Coimbra University.
+He studied English and Theology at Oxford Brookes University and Portuguese Language and Culture at Coimbra University.

 He lives in Oxford.

 During my last trip to Portugal I told myself that I wouldn’t buy any books.
 Like many booklovers, I’m a compulsive buyer of books.
 In the past I’ve skipped buying certain food items to have the money to buy books (a habit that my family challenged me over years ago when they saw how thin … Continue reading The First Portuguese Detective Novel